 Know before you go!
 Check out our Waiting Area Webcams.

-Lionell Thomas returned to the District of Columbia government in October 2011 after serving as the executive director of the Prince George’s Arts and Humanities Council for two and half years.
-He was previously with the DC Commission on the Arts and Humanities for over 22 years, where he served in numerous capacities throughout the agency; eventually serving as the deputy director and interim executive director.
-Over the years, Mr. Thomas has been cited as a dynamic arts administrator and for his profound sensitivity to arts and culture.
+Lionell Thomas returned to the District of Columbia Government in October 2011 after serving as the Executive Director of the Prince George’s Arts and Humanities Council for two and half years.
+He was previously with the DC Commission on the Arts and Humanities for over 22½ years, where he served in numerous capacities throughout the agency; eventually serving as the Deputy Director and Interim Executive Director.
+Over the years, Thomas has been cited as a dynamic and steady arts administrator.